KaushikTechWorks/WildTrace/Architecture_Summary.md

 # WildTrace - Architecture Summary

 ## 🌍 **Application Overview**
-WildTrace is an endangered species conservation tracking application built with Next.js 14+, TypeScript, Tailwind CSS, and designed for deployment on Fly.io with Supabase as the backend.
+WildTrace is an endangered species conservation tracking application built with Next.js 14+, TypeScript, Tailwind CSS, and deployed on Fly.io with Supabase as the backend.

 **Purpose**: Track endangered species and conservation efforts using public biodiversity datasets, providing interactive maps and actionable insights for conservationists, researchers, and the public.